daguenther/Z2A/Procedures/Administration.md

 Problem: students are left to their own devices on the internet without regulation.
 No amount of technology can fully limit opportunities for students to engage in improper behavior.
 Solution: Parents who instruct their children in proper technology use.

+# Cyber Bulling

+The school will set up a email address for the submission of cyber bulling